Memorisation and forgetting in a learning Hopfield neural network: bifurcation mechanisms, attractors and basins: Forgetting via bifurcation in single-task training

-When a complete bifurcation diagram of a NN in the space of its weights is unavailable, an explicit numerical proof, that catastrophic forgetting occurs when the weight trajectory crosses a bifurcation surface, can in principle be obtained by constructing sequences of appropriate cross-sections of the bifurcation manifolds.
+When a complete bifurcation diagram of a NN in the space of its weights is unavailable, an explicit numerical proof, that forgetting occurs when the weight trajectory crosses a bifurcation surface, can in principle be obtained by constructing sequences of appropriate cross-sections of the bifurcation manifolds.
 The method to achieve this is described in Sec.~\ref{sec_method} and illustrated for an $81$-neuron network in Sec.~\ref{sec_num_evid}.

 Recall that the Hopfield NN considered here starts from zero memories and acquires new memories as its weight trajectory goes through the space of weights and crosses various bifurcation manifolds.
 One example of such a crossing is explicitly demonstrated in Fig.~\ref{fig:81N_Bif_Surf}.
-Catastrophic forgetting means that attractors, already formed in (\ref{eqn:eq2.1})--(\ref{eqn:eq2.4}) by a certain stage of learning, should suddenly disappear as $t$ keeps increasing continuously.
-This implies that as $t$ grows, the weight trajectory must cross the \emph{same} bifurcation manifolds it crossed previously, only in the opposite direction, as demonstrated for the small NN in Fig.~\ref{fig:fig9.1}
+Forgetting means that attractors, already formed in (\ref{eqn:eq2.1})--(\ref{eqn:eq2.4}) by a certain stage of learning, should suddenly disappear as $t$ keeps increasing continuously.
+This implies that as $t$ grows, the weight trajectory must cross the \emph{same} bifurcation manifolds it crossed previously, only in the opposite direction, as demonstrated for the small NN in Fig.~\ref{fig:fig9.1}.

-To explicitly demonstrate this effect in a large NN, even for a single instance of catastrophic forgetting, one needs to construct a series of cross-sections of a certain bifurcation manifold $S$ at several consecutive values of $t$.
+To explicitly demonstrate this effect in a large NN, even for a single instance of forgetting, one needs to construct a series of cross-sections of a certain bifurcation manifold $S$ at several consecutive values of $t$.
 These values of $t$ should include two instants of the respective bifurcation (when the same attractors are first born and then die), and in addition instants before the first bifurcation, in between the two bifurcations, and after the second bifurcation.

 Numerical calculations of such cross-sections for non-small NNs are technically challenging, laborious and computationally demanding.
-Here we calculate only one of the required cross-sections in Fig.~\ref{fig:81N_Bif_Surf}, whereas obtaining the complete and explicit numerical proof of the suggested mechanism of catastrophic forgetting will be the subject of our future work.
+Here we calculate only one of the required cross-sections in Fig.~\ref{fig:81N_Bif_Surf}, whereas obtaining the complete and explicit numerical proof of the suggested mechanism of forgetting while the NN trains on a single task could be done in the future with the same approach.